-- (a) Except where faculty rules stipulate additional requirements, a qualification is awarded with distinction if a student meets the following requirements: - (i) An average mark of at least 75 percent has been obtained in respect of a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles. - (ii) A weighted average of at least 75 percent (NOT rounded to the next integer), has been obtained based on the minimum number of modules, coursework Master's Degree mini-dissertation, publishable manuscript/published article, practicals or public defence of research prescribed for the qualification in question. - (iii) No module has been failed or repeated in an additional examination, or a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles or a coursework master's mini-dissertation was not resubmitted for assessment purposes. - (b) Where exemption from or recognition of a module(s) from a previously incomplete qualification is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification. - (c) Exemptions or recognitions from a completed qualification(s) are taken as additional residential years in respect of the new, completed qualification. - (d) Where exemption from or recognition of an occasional module(s) from a previous year is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification.
+- (a) Except where Faculty Rules stipulate additional requirements, a qualification is awarded with distinction if a student meets the following requirements: - (i) An average mark of at least 75 percent has been obtained in respect of a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles. - (ii) A weighted average of at least 75 percent rounded to the next integer that is 74.5% to 75%) has been obtained based on the minimum number of modules, coursework Master's Degree mini-dissertation, publishable manuscript/published article, practicals or public defence of research prescribed for the qualification in question. - (iii) No module has been failed or repeated in an additional examination, or a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles or a coursework Master's mini-dissertation was not resubmitted for assessment purposes. - (iv) The module component of the qualification has been successfully completed in the first year of registration and the research component of the qualification has been successfully completed in a maximum of two consecutive years, with a total maximum of 3 consecutive years for completion of the qualification. - (b) Where exemption from or recognition of a module(s) from a previously incomplete qualification is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification. - (c) Exemptions or recognitions in respect of a completed qualification(s) are taken as additional residential years in respect of the new, completed qualification. - (d) Where exemption from or recognition of an occasional module(s) from a previous year is granted, every year in which the module(s) in question was passed, is deemed to be an additional residential year in respect of the new qualification. - (e) Where a final-year student qualified for a special examination and the mark obtained in the special examination complies with the requirements for a distinction, the mark of the special examination will be taken into account.